mbcrump/SwiftPresentationMaterials/README.md

 Operates on a single value.
 They can be a prefix or postfix, meaning they can come before or after a constant or variable.

+Postfix does not increase the value of its operand until after it has been evaluated.

+Prefix decrement increases the value of its operand before it has been evaluated.

 		++count
 		count++